automation-cloud

 This feature is available with the Enterprise licensing plan.

-Once set up, users can enjoy secure and uninterrupted access to multiple applications and processes, reducing repeated login interruptions.
-Additionally, our SAML configuration includes Single Logout (SLO) capabilities, which enable simultaneous logouts across all your applications unified under your Identity Provider (IdP).
+Additionally, our SAML configuration includes Single Logout (SLO) capabilities, which enable simultaneous logouts across all your applications unified under your IdP.

 The SAML Integration is designed such that it can be implemented gradually, with no disruption to existing users.